oykubeliz/oua_bootcamp_41/README.md

 ## Game Description
 In Robotic Resurrection, players control a cute, determined robot named Bolt who must navigate a small desert planet to find and reassemble his robot friend, Jolt, after a spaceship crash.
 The game combines elements of exploration, adventure and platforming.

-Players will guide Bolt through the desert filled with unique challenges and obstacles.
+Players will guide Bolt through the desert filled with challenges and obstacles.
 Bolt will encounter platforming sections that test agility and enemies to fight.
-Along the way, Bolt can collect parts of his robot friend and assemble Jolt.
+Along the way, Bolt will collect parts of his robot friend and assemble Jolt.

 ## Game Features
 - 3D